Undergraduate Financial Aid Frequently Asked Questions

 There are several options to assist you in covering the gap between your charges and your financial aid.
 You may make a cash payment (this includes checks and credit cards) or sign up for the payment plan.
 Both of these options may be accomplished by speaking with the Student Accounts Office.
-Options through the Financial Aid Office include a Parent PLUS loan or a private loan.
+Options through the Financial Aid Office include a Parent PLUS loan or a private student loan.

 How do I access my award letter?

 Your award letter can be viewed through the My Award link on the Financial Aid page on InsideCBU.

 Can I meet with a financial aid counselor?

 You may meet with a financial aid counselor any time you have questions or need assistance.
 Simply contact our office at (951) 343-4236 or toll-free at (877) 228-8855 to set up an appointment.

-Why didn’t I receive a subsidized Stafford loan?
+Why didn’t I receive a subsidized Direct Loan?

 Your eligibility for a subsidized Stafford loan is determined by the results of the FAFSA.
 The calculation also includes any other grants or scholarships that you may receive.

 I reviewed my award letter–what do I do now?

 Be sure to follow the instructions on your award letter.
-If you are accepting Stafford loans, you will need to complete the Master Promissory Note and Entrance Counseling.
+If you are accepting Direct Loans, you will need to complete the Master Promissory Note and Entrance Counseling.
 Don’t forget to submit your acceptance back to us by clicking on the SUBMIT button at the bottom of the award letter.

 What do I need to do to have financial aid next year?

-You will need to submit a new FAFSA to the federal Department of Education after January 1 for the following year.
+You will need to submit a new FAFSA to the federal Department of Education starting January 1 for the following year.
 Once you register for classes for the following Fall (usually in early Spring), we will check for your FAFSA.
 If we need additional information, we will contact you.